skellat/skellat.github.io/README.md

 Eventually local productions from Ashtabula will be added.
 A successful systems test for chroma key action on December 9th may allow us to begin production soon.
-Setbacks remain to be surmounted.
+Setbacks continue to remain to be surmounted.

 What may local production include?
 At this point it will involve reading the weather report.
 Data gathering code for that can be found